Nurislom373/SpringNews/WebFlux/RSocket/README.md

 # RSocket

-RSocket is an application protocol providing Reactive Streams semantics – it functions, for example, as an alternative to HTTP.
+RSocket is a binary, point-to-point communication protocol intended for use in distributed applications.
+In that sense, it provides an alternative to other protocols like HTTP.

+A full comparison between RSocket and other protocols is beyond the scope of this article.
+Instead, we'll focus on a key feature of RSocket: its interaction models.

+RSocket provides four interaction models.
+With that in mind, we'll explore each one with an example.

 ---

-RSocket - bu Reactive Stream semantikasini ta'minlovchi dastur protokoli.
-U masalan HTTP ga muqobil sifatida ishlaydi.
+RSocket - bu distributed applicationlarda foydalanish uchun mo'ljallangan binary, point-to-point aloqa protocoli.
+RSocker to'rtta o'zaro ta'sir modelini taqdim etadi.

 # Introduction to RSocket